There are two types of diabetes mellitus

-A hybrid closed-loop insulin-delivery system is also available.
-With this system (sometimes called an artificial pancreas), an algorithm is used to calculate and automatically deliver baseline insulin doses through an insulin pump based on input from a continuous glucose monitor.
-However, this device does not eliminate the need for people to monitor their blood glucose levels and give themselves additional insulin before meals.
+Hybrid closed-loop insulin-delivery systems are also available.
+With these systems (sometimes called an artificial pancreas), an algorithm is used to calculate and automatically deliver baseline insulin doses through an insulin pump based on input from a continuous glucose monitor.
+However, this device does not eliminate the need for people to monitor their blood glucose levels and give themselves insulin before meals.

 Insulin is available in four basic forms, divided by speed of onset and duration of action: